anttiluode/DaFucV2/README.md

 # Dynamic AI: Fractal Universe Chocolate Wafer Model (FUCWM) (V2) (I removed the superweights)

+EDIT: Added think mode.
+The AI has now a feedback loop for its thoughts in one tab.

 ## Video of LM - Studio teaching it to talk

 [Video](https://www.youtube.com/live/LK7I3kOZ9AM)